Roof leaks can be such a pain.

 ROOFING NAILS BACKING OUT

 Apart from roofing shingles, roofing nails can sometimes back out.
-This leaves small holes that water can easily penetrate, especially when close to the edge where wind-driven rain can enter causing a leaking roof.
+This leaves small holes that water can easily penetrate, especially when close to the edge where wind-driven rain can enter, causing a leaking roof.
 These little holes are usually unnoticeable to the untrained eye, but not when you have your roof inspected by professional roofers.
-Catching this issue early helps you prevent bigger repair expenses or even a premature roof replacement.
+If you catch this problem early, you can avoid spending more money on repairs or even having to replace your roof too soon.

 Flashing is a piece of metal that protects valleys and any spot where the roof meets a vertical surface, such as walls and dormers.
 If damaged or dislodged by strong winds, this could leave the breaks in the roof exposed, causing a leaking roof.
 Timely repairs can help mitigate leaks caused by flashing issues.